My Approach to Helping

 Perhaps your therapist tried to tell you what to do, or who you are, or made assumptions about your experience and yourself.
 Maybe he or she tried to diagnose you with something that you felt didn't quite fit.
 Therapy doesn't have to be like this, and shouldn't be like this.

-If you're looking for therapy that feels different than traditional therapy, Trailhead Wellness is right for you.
-We promise not to label you or impose judgment - we will stay open to your experience and stories.
+I promise not to label you or impose judgment - we will stay open to your experience and stories.
 If you don't like sitting on a couch chatting, we'll take it outside.
 If you don't like answering questions, we'll do art.